uphop/voice-sentiment/README.md

 # Overview

-This is a simple sentiment analysis application, transcribing audio input from microphone into text, running a sentiment analysis on that text and visualising [sentiment scores](https://www.quora.com/What-is-polarity-and-subjectivity-in-sentiment-analysis) - polarity (i.e. emotions expressed in a sentence) and subjectivity (which expresses some personal feelings, views, or beliefs).
+This is a simple sentiment analysis application, transcribing a real-time audio input from microphone into text using [Vosk](https://alphacephei.com/vosk/), and then running a sentiment analysis on that text with [TextBlob](https://textblob.readthedocs.io/en/dev/) and visualising [sentiment scores](https://www.quora.com/What-is-polarity-and-subjectivity-in-sentiment-analysis) - polarity (i.e. emotions expressed in a sentence) and subjectivity (which expresses some personal feelings, views, or beliefs).

 The project consists of of the following modules:
 * `voice-sentiment-app`: a React application, which captures audio stream from a microphone, streams audio chunks via a websocket to `speech-to-text-server` for transcribing, and then the transcribed text to `sentiment-assessment-server` to get sentiment scores.